Charge (vertical) | Elephant

-This beautiful signed limited edition wildlife print, entitled Charge, depicts an adult elephant bearing its tusks, with ears flapping out at attention, mock charging down a dusty path towards you, by South African wildlife artist Sue Dickinson.
+This signed limited edition wildlife print, titled Charge, by South African wildlife artist Sue Dickinson.

 This beautiful signed limited edition wildlife print titled Charge depicts an adult elephant in mock charge.
 In a mock charge, there’s a trumpet call, the ears spread wide, then comes a head toss and a shake.
 The dust flies off the bull’s head like a magical plume of dirt.
 He then kicks the ground and his trunk blows out more dust over his body, making him a magnificent cloudy beast.

 The composition of each artwork is critical, based upon the law of proportion known as the "Golden Mean" - an aesthetic principle used by the ancient Greeks.
 Focusing on the animal itself, Sue’s experience has taught her that "what you leave out is just as important as what you put in".
 To this end, you will notice the purposeful and very impactful negative space surrounding each of her artworks.
 Her stark, clean images concentrate exclusively on the animal and convey the wide-open spaces of Africa.

 Sue Dickinson (1958-2019) was one of South Africa's foremost wildlife watercolor artists.
 Her unique artworks found their way into private collections worldwide, including those of South Africa's first democratically elected president, Nelson Mandela, and Britain's Queen Elizabeth II.

 Born in KwaZulu-Natal in 1958, Dickinson studied Fine Art at the University of the Witwatersrand before launching her graphic design studio.
 In 1994, she started painting full- time and was soon considered one of her generation's best wildlife artists.